Itzdebabrata/BulsRide/README.md

 --
 ### A fully Material Blog app with minimal features, just enough to be useful.
-It can be used as a bloging app that can store information about the places you currently visited that can helpfull for others who plains to visit their.
+It can be used as a bloging app that can store information about the places you currently visited that can helpfull for others who plains to visit that place.
 ### screenslots
 <table>
         <tr>